lukaborec/memorization-nucleus-sampling/README.md

 ## Replicating the project

-This project contains the code for my MSc thesis _On the Effects of Nucleus Sampling on Text Memorization in Large Language
+This project contains the code for my MSc thesis _The Unreasonable Ineffectiveness of Nucleus Sampling on Mitigating Text Memorization_.

-Models_.
+Link to paper: TBA

 ### Setup